psyked/bootstrapvalidator/README.md

         submitButtons: ...,

         // Custom submit handler
-        // The handler has two arguments
+        // The handler has three arguments:
         // - validator is the instance of BootstrapValidator
         // - form is jQuery object representing the current form
         // - submitButton is jQuery object representing the submit button which is clicked